flora-pm/flora-server/README.md

 ### Database

-the Flora server uses PostgreSQL 14.1
+The Flora server uses PostgreSQL 14.1

 To create the database and apply the migrations, type: